7.1 General Statement

 The Off-Campus Study Office supports the international education activities of the College as well as approved credit-bearing domestic off-campus study programs.
 The College emphasizes the importance of study abroad and encourages all students to explore possibilities for doing so as integral parts of their degree programs.
 The Off-Campus Study Office is the on-campus clearinghouse for information on study abroad, and normally is the starting place for exploration and planning.
 The Off-Campus Study Office will help all interested students at every stage of the process: planning, study abroad, and return.
 Proper planning begins with attendance at a general information meeting, and then a study abroad advising appointment, as early as possible in one's college career.

-Participants in the Semester/Year Abroad program remain registered at Swarthmore and are subject to the rules and regulations of the College while abroad.
-Students may study abroad up to two semesters, beginning spring of the sophomore year, and during the junior year.
-Fall semester seniors may participate in study abroad with the permission of their major department as long as they meet all other eligibility requirements.
+Participants in approved Off-Campus Study programs remain registered at Swarthmore and are subject to the rules and regulations of the College.
+Students may participate up to two semesters, beginning spring of the sophomore year, and during the junior year.
+Fall semester seniors may participate with the permission of their major department as long as they meet all other eligibility requirements.

-To be accepted for credit toward the Swarthmore degree, courses taken abroad must meet Swarthmore academic standards, and be preapproved through the Off-Campus Study Office’s procedures.
-Credit for study abroad is awarded according to College regulations for accrediting work at other institutions, and the process must be completed within the semester immediately following participation in a semester or year abroad as part of the Swarthmore College Semester/Year Abroad program.
+To be accepted for credit toward the Swarthmore degree, courses must meet Swarthmore academic standards, and be preapproved through the Off-Campus Study Office's procedures.
+Credit is awarded according to College regulations for accrediting work at other institutions, and the process must be completed within the semester immediately following participation.

 Students are expected to earn the normal load of four credits per semester, or eight credits per academic year.
 Students are eligible to earn up to a maximum of five credits per semester, or up to a maximum of ten credits per academic year.